3. The Hebrew Bible

 Judeans maintained their national identity in captivity by appearing and behaving differently from their captors.
 The priestly group led in the construction of synagogues to provide exclusively Judean gathering places.
 To reinforce the distinct Judean identity, the priests resumed two traditions that had fallen into disuse: circumcision and observance of the Sabbath.
 The circumcision of every male created a physical sign on their bodies that set them apart from the general population.
 The last day of the Babylonian week, Saturday, became the Judean Sabbath, and none of the Judeans worked on Saturday.
 At some point, partly as a result of the Babylonian captivity, a common Jewish identity began to emerge for the people of Judah, regardless of tribe.

 During the almost six decades of Babylonian captivity, members of the priestly class created a revision of the Torah that codified and supported Jewish identity.
 The Yahweh deity of Judah prevailed over the Elohim deity of Israel.
-The priestly authors thoroughly edited the Yawist-Elohist-Deuteronomic (JED) portion of the Hebrew sacred story, and they added substantial new material.
+The priestly authors thoroughly edited the Yawist-Elohist-Deuteronomic (JED) portion of the Hebrew sacred story.
+They revised Deuteronomy to describe Yahweh in monotheistic terms and added substantial new material.

 The new material made the Priestly source the largest source of the Torah, about the size of the other three sources put together.
 The rules and observance of worship became essential and resulted in the addition of parts of the book of Genesis, much of the book of Exodus, almost the entire book of Leviticus, major segments of the book of Numbers, and an addition to the end of Deuteronomy.
 The resulting document is known as the Priestly source.

 In addition, the Ten Commandments were updated to mandate the keeping of the Sabbath.
-According to John Shelby Spong (a retired American bishop of the Episcopal Church, who is a biblical scholar and the author of two dozen books):
+According to John Shelby Spong:

 The Ten Commandments of Exodus 20 were edited to place the rationale from the new creation story into the words of Moses requiring the Jews to keep holy the Sabbath day.
 All the chronologies in the Old Testament are from the hand of the priestly writers.
 They wanted to make sure that the links with the past were kept intact.
 A history of every ritual observed in Jewish worship entered the sacred story.